ChikaAcholonu/PMG-Challenge/README.md

-# demo
+# Demo
-Just for practice
+Just for practice!